rickomax/rickomax.github.io/the-varginha-incident.md

 Running instructions:<br>
 Extract the Zip contents to any folder, then execute the "**ACKNEX.exe**" file.

-Please note that this demo is limited.<br> Original animations and music are not included.
+Please note that this demo is limited.
+Original animations and music are not included.

 - **WASD keys**: Slow movement
 - **WASD keys + shift**: Fast movement